OpenMoonRay/openmoonray-docs/docs/moonray/materials/dwa/DwaMetalMaterial.md

   default: False

-  Specify whether dark fuzz fibers absorb energy or transmit it to the layers below.
+  <p>Specify whether dark fuzz fibers absorb energy or transmit it to the layers below.<\p>

   </p>